 By Gary, Path of Freedom Volunteer

 I arrived at the prison and was alone– the only volunteer this warm July Sunday morning.
 No volunteers, no visitors, just a quiet and empty waiting room for me to pace around for a few minutes and finally settle down onto one of their many wooden benches made by some inmates past.
-After twenty minutes I was “processed” by a corrections officer.
-I received a security stamp on my wrist and then I took off my shoes, emptied my pockets and removed by belt.
-I passed through a metal detector, opened my mouth and raised and lowered my tongue, showed the souls of my feet and turned over my pants waistline to the C/O’s commands.
-She was pleasant and we wished each other a good day as I moved forward into the security trap.
-Today, after passing through the dungeon-like trap and into the prison walls proper I relaxed and at the same time enjoyed the anticipation of practicing and studying with my buddhist friends.
-I also noticed many black-eyed susans today along with the bright display of other familiar and lovely flowers that line the pathway to the next prison building.
+After twenty minutes, I was “processed” by a corrections officer.
+I received a security stamp on my wrist, and then I took off my shoes, emptied my pockets, and removed my belt.
+I passed through a metal detector, opened my mouth and raised and lowered my tongue, showed the souls of my feet, and turned over my pants waistline to the C/O’s commands.
+She was pleasant, and we wished each other a good day as I moved forward into the security trap.
+Today, after passing through the dungeon-like trap and into the prison walls proper, I relaxed and, at the same time, enjoyed the anticipation of practicing and studying with my Buddhist friends.
+I also noticed many black-eyed susans today and the bright display of other familiar and lovely flowers that line the pathway to the next prison building.

-We sat for five minutes and did the Shambhala dedication of merit chants, dedicating any benefit we may have gained from our discussion to all other beings.
-We ended the class joking around, laughing and enjoying each other immeasurably!
+We sat for five minutes and did the dedication of merit chants, dedicating any benefit we may have gained from our discussion to all other beings.
+We ended the class joking around, laughing, and enjoying each other immeasurably!